 This is a department decision.
 UKG Ready can be configured to require that an employee clock for meals or it can automatically deduct either a 60 or 30 minute meal period each work shift.

 What if I clock in before my shift begins or after it ends, will this result in overtime ?

-Overtime should be authorized in advance by your supervisor.
+Yes.
+Overtime should always be authorized in advance by the supervisor.
 Some organizations use rounding rules to build some forgiveness into the system and to avoid unintended overtime or change requests.
 The project team has not yet made a decision regarding rounding rules.